Employees calling in sick are an unfortunate reality of any business. Here are expert tips on how to handle those dreaded last-minute sick calls.

 If you suspect fraud, it’s not just a concern for your organization.
 If your worker is claiming to be ill when they are not, they could be committing FMLA fraud.
 It also hurts your bottom line and is unfair to other workers.

-Keeping a record of the number of absences can help show there may be a problem.
-You should especially note the number of last-minute absence requests.
+Keeping a record of the number of absences in a time off management app can help you see if there’s a problem.
+You should especially note the number of last-minute absence requests, which you can easily track with Connecteam.

 In these cases, you should check if the employee has a strong record of honesty.
 If there are padded timesheets or excuses when missing deadlines, it could be a red flag.
 As a last resort, you might want to hire a professional investigator.